leanprover-community/mathlib4/Mathlib/Tactic/GPT/Sagredo/README.md

 ## Future work

 We obviously need to test this on many more examples.
-So far it's just of proof of concept implementation, written over several days.
+So far it's just a proof of concept implementation, written over several days.
 We're getting ready to try it on `minif2f` and `proofnet` problems.